stevenhaddox/cookbook-rvm_fw/README.md

 `bundle exec kitchen test`

-In order to test this cookbook you'll need to point to or setup an RVM::FW instance and set an environment variable RVM_FW_URL which is used in the `.kitchen.yml` file.
+In order to test this cookbook you'll need to point to or setup an RVM::FW instance and set the following environment variables:

+* `RVM_FW_URL`: The RVM::FW server you will use to install RVM from
+* `RVM_FW_USER`: The user to install RVM as (`root`, or `vagrant`) for example.

 Contributing
 ------------